-Lathrop Alum reflects on her life journey from basketball to cryptology
+Lathrop alum reflects on her life journey from basketball to cryptology

 She became one of only two people from Alaska that year nominated by the Alaska Congressional delegation to attend the U.S. Naval Academy.

 After a year at that prep school, she attended four years at the U.S. Naval Academy in Annapolis.
-A math major, she graduated in the top 20 percent of her class.
+A math major, she graduated in the top 20% of her class.

 “I wanted to be a cryptologist,” she said.
 “I had a degree in math, it was the only subject I really liked.
 I often think back — how did I even know about cryptology?
 I don’t really know.”